jeremypbeasley/canlis_j/studio.markdown

   is_collection:
   items:
 - title: Canlis Snow Globe
-  desc: "Miniature Canlis, forever caught in a gentle snowfall.
-Equal parts souvenir and nostalgia — perfect for anyone who’s celebrated something special there, or just loves the idea of a snowy night on Queen Anne."
+  desc: Tiny Canlis in a snowstorm.
+Right after world peace hospitality for all, we thought this is what the world needed more of.
   year: 2018
   type: Objects
   price: 45